Eebbaa/AsyncAwaitSolution/README.md

 dotnet run

-Observe console output showing step-by-step preparation and total time.
+Observe the console output showing step-by-step preparation and total time.

-📌 Notes
+⚠️ Notes

-This version is synchronous.
+Currently, all tasks are synchronous and run sequentially.

-It can be refactored using async/await to allow parallel cooking, reducing total preparation time.
+This project can be extended to async/await for parallel cooking, reducing total preparation time.